-85% of sector experts believe capabilities for Flow Management (FM) will be "must-haves" when switching ITSM tool.
-This 3-minute read explains why it is needed.
+85% of sector experts believe capabilities for Flow Management will be "must-haves" when switching ITSM tool.
+Here's what it is and why it's needed.

 Summary